 To honor physical distancing standards, we are only allowing a capacity of 50% on campus at this time.
-Our five private lodging spaces are: Homestead, Fiber Arts Building, Ceramics Studio Upper Apartment, Library Dorm, and when it becomes available, the River Cabin.
+Our five private lodging spaces are: Homestead, Fiber Arts Building, Ceramics Studio Upper Apartment, Library Dorm, the Cabin and the newly available Ridge House.

 To support our local restaurants, we encourage you to enjoy their take-out service:

 Private rooms: $80 per night